Super Mario Galaxy: Power-ups and lives

-Nine power-ups grant Mario temporary abilities.
+Seven power-ups grant Mario temporary abilities.
 For example, special mushrooms bestow the player with a Bee, Boo, or Spring Mushroom.
 The Bee Mushroom allows Mario to hover through the air, climb on honeycombs, and walk on clouds and flowers; the Boo Mushroom allows him to float through the air, become transparent, and move through certain obstacles; and the Spring Mushroom allows him to jump to high areas that would be otherwise inaccessible.
 The Fire Flower allows Mario to throw fireballs at enemies, and the Ice Flower grants flame attack immunity and allows Mario to create hexagonal ice tiles to cover any liquid surface he walks on.
-The Rainbow Star grants Mario invincibility and lets him run faster.
+The Rainbow Star grants Mario invincibility and lets him run faster, while the Red Star allows him to fly for brief periods of time by shaking the Wii Remote as well as attract nearby coins and Star Bits.

 Mario's health consists of a three-piece health meter, which is depleted through contact with enemies and hazards.
 When swimming underwater, Mario has an air supply meter, which quickly depletes his main health meter if it runs out.
 Mario's health and air supply can be restored by collecting coins, or through touching bubbles if underwater.
 When the health meter becomes empty, the player loses a life and must go back to a predetermined checkpoint.
 The health meter can temporarily expand to six units through the use of a Life Mushroom.
 Instant death can occur by being swallowed by quicksand or dark matter, by being crushed by hazards, or by falling into black holes or other bottomless pits.
 The player can obtain extra lives by collecting 1-Up Mushrooms, 50 coins without losing a life, or 50 Star Bits.